 What Edwin had no idea about was the fact that I was also taking him to Disneyland.
 You should have seen his face at the airport the moment he found out!
 It was simply priceless.

-How how long time did we spend there and how did we manage to try all the attractions?
+How much time did we spend there and how did we manage to try all the attractions?
 Find our below how to organize your stay in Disneyland and enjoy your time to the fullest with no rush!

 When is the best time to go to Disneyland?